 You will have the chance to follow our four-year sandwich option, which provides the opportunity for a one-year internship in industry.

-In your final year introduces you to advanced pattern cutting, fittings, grading and sizing, production planning, costing, testing and technical packs.
-While closely linking your work to the industry to produce garments, following manufacturing and production processes that relate to today’s fast paced fashion industry, with the opportunity to specialise in the area that reflects your own personal interest.
+Your final year introduces you to advanced pattern cutting, fittings, grading and sizing, production planning, costing, testing and technical packs.
+Your work will be closely linked to the industry to produce garments, following manufacturing and production processes that relate to today’s fast paced fashion industry, with the opportunity to specialise in the area that reflects your own personal interest.

 The course blends individual creativity, technical skills, and commercial realism, enabling you to apply your skills and knowledge of the professional design process from concept to product.

-“Birmingham City University and the fashion tutors support have enabled me to gain experience in all aspects of design throughout Europe.
+“Birmingham City University and the fashion tutors' support has enabled me to gain experience in all aspects of design throughout Europe.
 From traditional tailoring to innovative design, Birmingham City University has created a pathway for me to build a great set of creative skills to enter the fashion industry.”